kevin-hanselman/dud/README.md

 | [Getting Started](https://kevin-hanselman.github.io/dud/getting_started)
 | [Source Code](https://github.com/kevin-hanselman/dud)

-Dud is a tool for storing, versioning, and reproducing large files alongside source code.
+Dud is a lightweight tool for versioning data alongside source code and building data pipelines.

 With Dud, you can **commit, checkout, fetch, and push large files and directories** with a simple command line interface.
 Dud stores recipes (a.k.a.